 “Caretakers who swept floors, cooks who fried hamburgers, secretaries in offices, authors writing books—all these we have seen hotly assailed because they were, as their critics angrily remarked, ‘making money out of A.A.’
 Ignoring the fact that these labors were not Twelfth Step jobs at all, the critics attacked as A.A. professionals these workers of ours who were often doing thankless tasks that no one else could or would do.”

-Early groups attempted to enlist volunteers for these jobs, but to no avail.
+The first A.A. groups attempted to enlist volunteers for these jobs but to no avail.
 Many did not enjoy the work and therefore neglected to perform it.
 Still, they needed people to manage their offices and to look after their meeting places.
-In modern groups, some of these tasks are managed by volunteers.
-But thanks to the Eighth Tradition, those who require paid help are permitted to seek it without fear of rebuke from the General Service Board.
-Otherwise, programs such as AA and NA may grind to a halt, and those who suffer from alcoholism and addiction would be left without assistance.
+In modern groups, some of these tasks are managed by volunteers but thanks to the Eighth Tradition, those who require paid help are permitted to seek it without fear of rebuke from the General Service Board.

 Some might say that the special workers advocated by the Eighth Tradition should be non-addicts.
-This would ensure that nobody could accuse AA or NA of allowing members to profit from their disease.
+This would ensure that nobody could accuse A.A. or N.A. of allowing members to profit from their disease.
 But the 12&12 notes a problem with this, which is that non-addicts and non-alcoholics lack familiarity with the program.
 In many ways, we understand this viewpoint.
-Many of our own staff members suffer from alcoholism and addiction themselves, primarily because we believe them to possess a unique advantage in treating the disease.
-This does not apply to all of our staff, but to a great many of them.
+Many of our own staff members have suffered from alcoholism or addiction themselves which offers them firsthand perspective into the challenges their patients are facing and makes them extra empathetic, compassionate, and relatable.

-In the early groups, special workers who suffered from the disease often received little pay.
-It was thought that making less money would allow them to maintain their spiritual growth with no profit motive.
-Some may still think that this should be the case.
-But the prevailing opinion these days remains that special workers are not “professionals” in any harmful sense.
-They aren’t being paid to sponsor people—they’re paid to ensure that a program of sponsorship and spiritual growth is possible in the first place.
-As such, the Eighth Tradition frowns upon arbitrarily cutting the wages of those who pour their blood, sweat and tears into the program’s central offices.
-These may be professional workers, but they are not professional addicts and alcoholics.
+Nowadays, the prevailing opinion is that special workers are not “professionals” that would have the same conflict of interest.
+Special workers aren’t being paid to sponsor people but to ensure that a program of sponsorship and spiritual growth is possible in the first place.
+As such, the Eighth Tradition frowns upon arbitrarily cutting the wages of those who pour their blood, sweat, and tears into the program’s central offices.

-Second, the Eighth Tradition teaches us that rules sometimes have exceptions.
-This idea might worry us at first.
-After all, one of our chief problems in substance abuse was our tendency to make exceptions for ourselves when it was unacceptable to do so.
-But think of the need to make amends in Step Nine.
-If we wish to make amends to a former drug dealer, a sponsor may tell us that this is not the best idea.
+Think of the need to make amends in Step Nine.
+Say for example we wish to make amends to a former drug dealer, a sponsor may tell us that this is not the best idea.
 Even though we’re supposed to make amends to all we have harmed, it’s not too difficult to see why there would be an exception in this case.
-When upholding a principle may put our well-being at risk, we must reconsider.
+Reconsider when upholding a principle may put our well-being at risk.

 Finally, the Eighth Tradition teaches us that we shouldn’t always enforce our own principles on others.
 Toward the end of the chapter on Tradition Eight, the 12&12 states: